 If undernutrition is severe, people may need to be hospitalized.

 Feeding people too quickly after severe undernutrition can cause complications, such as diarrhea and imbalances in body water, glucose (a sugar), and other nutrients.
 These complications usually resolve if feeding is slowed.

 Nutrients are given by mouth whenever possible.
-If they cannot be given by mouth, nutrients may be given through a tube inserted into the digestive tract or into a vein (intravenously).
+If they cannot be given by mouth, nutrients may be given using one of the following:

-For tube feeding, a thin plastic tube (a nasogastric tube) is passed through the nose and down the throat until it reaches the stomach or small intestine.
-If tube feeding is needed for a long time, the tube can be inserted directly into the stomach or small intestine through a small incision in the abdomen.
+For tube feeding, a thin plastic tube (a nasogastric tube) is passed through the nose and down the throat until it reaches the stomach or small intestine (called nasogastric intubation).
+If tube feeding is needed for a long time, a feeding tube can be inserted directly into the stomach or small intestine through a small incision in the abdomen.

 Inhalation (aspiration) of food into the lungs: For older people, aspiration is the most common problem caused by tube feeding.
-Aspiration of food can lead to pneumonia.
-Food is less likely to be aspirated when the head of the bed is elevated for 1 to 2 hours after tube feeding, reducing the risk of spitting food up (regurgitation), and when the solution is given slowly.
+Aspiration of food can lead to pneumonia Aspiration Pneumonia and Chemical Pneumonitis Aspiration pneumonia is lung infection caused by inhaling mouth secretions, stomach contents, or both.
+Chemical pneumonitis is lung irritation caused by inhalation of substances irritating or... read more .
+Food is less likely to be aspirated when the solution is given slowly and when the head of the bed is elevated for 1 to 2 hours after tube feeding, reducing the risk of spitting food up (regurgitation).

 Diarrhea and abdominal discomfort: Changing the solution or giving it more slowly may lessen these problems.